Issity/jk_SubtitleImport/README.md

 After Effects script for importing SRT subtitles.

 ## How to use
-Create a template Text layer - subtitles will have the same formatting.
+Create a text layer template - subtitles will have the same formatting.
 Select it.
 Run the script.
 Select SRT file.